hcazzz/hcazzz.github.io/projects/etch-a-sketch.md

 The function takes a string of the possible color values and randomly generates random characters from the string to create the 6 digit hex color code.

+To view the source code you can visit: <a href="https://github.com/hcazzz/etch-a-sketch">Etch-a-Sketch</a>